All individuals wishing to apply for acceptance to pursue a Graduate degree program follow this application process.

 Applications that are not completed by the deadline specified may be closed.
 Admissions deferrals are allowed routinely for up to one term.
 Requests for deferral for longer than one term require a showing of special circumstances and will be considered on a case-by-case basis.

-Students who wish to defer their start date after signing the Introductory (Foundations) Course Agreement may email their Advisor up to one week before the start of the term.
-Admissions deferrals are allowed for up to one term only.
-Special circumstances requiring deferral for longer than one term will be considered on a case-by-case basis.
+Students who wish to defer their start date after signing the Introductory (Foundations) Course Agreement may apply for deferral from the Self-Service Portal.
+Start date deferrals are allowed for up to five terms only.
+Special circumstances requiring deferral for longer than five terms will be considered on a case-by-case basis.
+Students should note that term deferral count as an inactive term.

 NOTE: A student will only be enrolled in the University if he or she completes an application for admission, meets all of the requirements for admission, and executes an Enrollment Agreement.
 There is no guarantee that a student who successfully completes the Introductory (Foundations) Courses will thereafter be able to enroll in the University.